What is Contra Dancing?

 - Anyone may ask anyone else to dance.
 Women may ask men, women may ask women, men may ask men, and men may ask women.
 We have no clear policy on whether dogs may ask cats.

-- Make plenty of eye contact.
-Eye contact isn't just for the person you are swinging, it is polite to make eye contact with anyone you touch, however briefly, as a way of acknowledging that they are your partner in the dance, however fleetingly.
-For example, if the caller asks you to "balance the line," look at the person on your right as you move towards them and then look at the person on your left as you move in their direction.
-Similarly, it is polite to make brief eye contact with the person whose hand(s) you are taking to begin a four in line down the hall or a circle left/right.
+- Make plenty of eye contact, however briefly.
+Eye contact isn't just for the person you are swinging, it is considered to be polite to make eye contact with anyone you touch, however briefly, as a way of acknowledging that they are your compatriot in the dance, however fleetingly.
+For example, if the caller asks you to "balance the line," look at the person you are balancing towards and then shift your attention to look at the person on your other side, as you balance towards them.
+Similarly, it is polite to make brief eye contact with the person whose hand(s) you have just taken when beginning a four in line down the hall or a circle left/right.

-- Always say thank you -- to organizers for organizing, to instructors for teaching, to callers for calling, to bands for playing, to partners for dancing, to sound gods for doing sound, and to everyone else who made your evening a pleasant one.
+- Always say thank you -- to organizers for organizing, to instructors for teaching, to callers for calling, to musicians for playing, to partners for dancing, to sound techs for sound, and to anyone and everyone else who made your evening a pleasant one.

-(The "How to Be a Great Dancer" section is courtesy of Peter Baumgartner and Kimbi Hagen, CCD.
+(The "How to Be a Great Dancer" section is courtesy of Peter Baumgartner and Kimbi Hagen, ACD.
 Click here to download a condensed, pdf, version.)

 Contra dance Instructional Videos